 Start at Taipei Main Station, which is accessible on both the Red and Blue MRT lines.

 Walk towards the train section of the station.
-You can buy your ticket at one of the machines (if you do, use cash rather than a card, as many foreign credit cards don’t work properly in Taiwan) or you can wait in line to buy your ticket from a staff member.
+You can buy your ticket at one of the machines or from a staff member.

-We chose the Tze-chiang class, which is a limited express train, and it takes about 45 minutes to get to Ruifang.
+We chose the Tze-chiang class, which is a limited express train, and it took about 45 minutes to get to Ruifang.
 The cost was 76 Taiwanese dollars, which is about $2.50 USD

 From Taipei Main Station, you’ll need to take a train to Ruifang (in Chinese: 瑞芳站).
-You can take any northbound train that is not headed towards Keelung.
+Basically, you can take any northbound train that is not headed towards Keelung.

 Don’t be afraid to ask for help from locals when finding your train, as it can be a bit confusing to find the right train, as only the ending destinations are listed.

-When you’re in Shifen, be sure to see the Shifen Waterfall, the Old Street, the suspension bridge, and watch the people setting off lanterns on the train tracks.
+When you’re in Shifen, be sure to see the Shifen Waterfall and Old Street, the suspension bridge, and watch the people setting off lanterns on the train tracks!

 Optionally, you can stop at Houtong Cat Village on the way from Shifen to Jiufen, as it’s located on the Pingxi line as well.